This information is part of the Colgate University catalog, 2022-23.

 Students interested in pursuing honors can find the additional requirements on the Chemistry department page.

-For more information about the department, including Faculty, transfer credit, awards, etc., please visit the Chemistry department catalogue page.
+For more information about the department, including Faculty, transfer credit, awards, etc., please visit the Chemistry department catalog page.